The 2023 SUMMER SHORT-TERM FELLOWSHIP PROGRAM

 Program Requirements

-BMRC Summer Short-Term Fellows must adhere to the following in order to receive their full stipend:
+BMRC Summer Short-Term Fellows must adhere to the following to receive their full stipend:

-1. Diligently pursue active research related to the topic outlined in their application project description/proposal.
+1. Diligently pursue active research on the topic outlined in their application project description/proposal.

-2. Participate in opening events (e.g. a Welcome Breakfast, if available and one online Orientation).
-Depending on the selected Fellows research dates, there may be other optional events that provide opportunities for Fellows to meet each other, BMRC member archivists, and other BMRC stakeholders.
+2. Participate in opening events (e.g., a Welcome Breakfast/Luncheon and one online Orientation).
+Depending on the overlap of Fellows' research dates, other optional events may allow Fellows to meet each other, BMRC member archivists, and other BMRC stakeholders.

-3. Present a final public presentation (approximately 20-25 minutes) of their research activities by the close of the summer program or another date in the early fall designated by the Program Manager.
+3. Present a final public presentation (approximately 20-25 minutes) of their research activities by the close of the summer program or another date designated by the Program Manager in the early fall.
 BMRC Staff will work with fellows to schedule their presentations and confirm dates once their selection as a Fellow is confirmed

 4. Upon completion of the Fellowship, respond to the BMRC Fellows Survey.
-Information and link will be provided by the Program Manager/Archivist.
+The Program Manager/Archivist will provide information and links.
 Fellows are expected to respond during or immediately after finishing their residential month in Chicago.

-5. Deposit an “artifact” from their summer research with the BMRC to preserve and share the outcomes of their research and to promote research resulting from the fellowship to our donors/prospective donors.**
+5. Deposit an “artifact” from their summer research with the BMRC to preserve and share their research progress and outcomes.**

-6. Provide the BMRC with an “end of fellowship” summary report (no more than 1000 words) which details the archives visited, research findings, and future plans regarding the research topic.
-Incorporating some of your responses to the BMRC Fellowship survey is encouraged, but not required.
+6. Provide the BMRC with an “end of fellowship” summary report (no more than 1000 words) that details the archives visited, research findings, and future plans regarding the research topic.
+Incorporating some of your responses to the BMRC Fellowship survey is encouraged but not required.

-**An artifact may be a copy of your final slide presentation/discussion, a YouTube video of an original vocal, instrumental or choreographed dance/movement recording or an original art piece or collection of pieces, etc. A deposited slide presentation, performance recording or exhibition must be one that was organized and coordinated with the program manager as a BMRC
+**An artifact may be a copy of your final slide presentation/discussion, a YouTube video of an original vocal, instrumental, or choreographed dance/movement recording, or an original art piece or collection of pieces.
+A deposited slide presentation, performance recording, or exhibition must be organized and coordinated with the program manager as a BMRC fellow event.

 HOW to APPLY